TEDxNTUA/tedxntua2019/docs/structure.md

       Settings module that reads from *.env* and exports configuration parameters to Django.
     * `urls.py`
       Top-level routing instructions.
+* `static/`
+  Static files like image files, will be saved here.
 * `manage.py`
   Django command-line tool.
 * `pylintrc`